healthrx.com

 Thyroid C-Cell Concerns

-Semaglutide carries an FDA black-box warning for thyroid C-cell tumors based on rodent carcinogenicity studies.
-The relevance to humans remains uncertain, but the FDA label states that semaglutide is contraindicated in patients with a personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2 (MEN2).
-[15] Pediatric endocrinologists should screen for these conditions before any consideration of off-label use.
+Semaglutide carries an FDA boxed warning for thyroid C-cell tumors based on rodent findings.
+The relevance to humans is unknown.
+The current label contraindicates Rybelsus in patients with a personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2 (MEN2), and states that routine serum calcitonin or thyroid-ultrasound monitoring is of uncertain value for early detection.
+[1]

 Growth and Development